jurassix/react-validation-mixin/README.md

 ```

 It's a bit more in-sync, but even more verbose :(
-So **react-validation-mixin** provides a handy method to automate this.
-Declare `autoLabel: true` to auto label every value in `validatorTypes` (which is no longer required to be a function) with corresponding field label.
-For even more fine-grained control declare `autoLabel: ["serialNumber"... <other refs>]`.
-Only those keys will be auto labeled.
-So `autoLabel` can be mixed with manual labelling decribed above.

 ### _Please contribute suggestions, features, issues, and pull requests._